What a nice message to read! It sure would be nice if everyone joining a Slack channel received such a message!

 description:

-"Quick and easy way to setup automated welcome messages for channels in your workspace.",
+"Quick way to setup automated welcome messages for channels in your workspace.",

 icon: "assets/default_new_app_icon.png",